ethangriffith2004/musescore-auto-opener/README.md

 - [MuseScore 4](https://musescore.org/en/download)

 ### Steps
-1. Download the application: `Musescore Auto Opener.app`.
+1. Download the application: `MuseScore Auto Opener.app`.
 2. Set the app as the default program for `.mcsz` files in Finder.

 ### Examples